How to make a planned gift

 - Your donation is made from assets, not current income.

 - Gifts are planned today for distribution as some time in the future.

 - Most of the gifts involve planning but are easy to arrange.
 Your financial or estate advisor will be happy to help you complete your gift.

 Respecting your information

 Information about the options listed on this page is not intended as specific financial planning or legal advice.
-The Alzheimer Society of Huron County strongly recommends that you consult your legal advisors, financial planners and family members when considering a planned gift to ensure your financial goals are considered, your tax situation reviewed and your planned gift is tailored to your circumstances.
+The Alzheimer Society Huron Perth strongly recommends that you consult your legal advisors, financial planners and family members when considering a planned gift to ensure your financial goals are considered, your tax situation reviewed and your planned gift is tailored to your circumstances.

 Types of planned gifts